-A designer’s guide to must-watch picks on Mubi
+A designer’s guide to must-watch films on MUBI

-I’ve been a film lover for many years, going back to the days of browsing the shelves of VHS tapes at the local video store.
-Streaming has given us the opportunity to access way more films without having to get our shoes on to walk to the store.
-We get the chance to discover something new to us, even if it’s a classic that’s decades old.
-We can see perspectives from all over the world and get lost in a story—whether it’s a real-life story in documentary form, or a fictional story that’s true to life…or very much not!
-Mubi has a huge catalogue of films, many of them challenging works of art.
-I’ve only seen a fraction and I’m already populating my wishlist with some movies I’ve either been dying to see or am just curious about.
+I’ve been a film lover for many years, going back to when I browsed the shelves of VHS tapes at my local video store.
+Streaming has given us the opportunity to access way more films without having to walk to the store.
+We can see perspectives from all over the world and get lost in a story—whether it’s a real-life story in documentary form or a fictional story that’s true to life…or very much not!
+MUBI has a huge catalogue of films, many of them challenging works of art.
+I’ve seen only a fraction of what they have to offer and I’m still populating my wish list with more movies I’m either dying to see or am just curious about.

 Like graphic design, film is a visual medium, communicating meaning through colour and composition.
 And like design, film tells a story and engages the viewer in a journey.
-Some of these films might not necessarily be treatises on the human condition (but some are).
+Some of these films might not necessarily be treatises on the human condition (some are).
 They are a treat for the eyes, even as they make you chuckle, cry or ponder the why of it all.
-I hope you get as much joy (or occasionally a cringe in horror) that I did.
-These titles are all currently available on Mubi.
-Some of these I had the opportunity to see in the past (I saw Europa in the theatre).
-A few of these, I had the chance to see by signing up for Mubi!
+I hope you get as much joy (or occasionally a cringe in horror) from these titles as I did, all currently available on MUBI.

 The Substance